llnl/RAJAPerf/docs/sphinx/dev_guide/kernel_class_impl.rst

 the variants.

 By convention each of the *define* methods takes no arguments.
-Each kernel must define a *define* method for each of the back-ends that it implements.
+Each kernel must provide a *define* method for each of the back-ends that it implements.
 This method defines the variants and tunings for that backend.
-Each method is responsible for defines the variants and tunings for that back-end which involves calling the ``addVariantTuning`` kernel base class method for each variant and tuning:
+Each method is responsible for defining the variants and tunings for that back-end which involves calling the ``addVariantTuning`` kernel base class method for each variant and tuning: